 Honors.
 The BA or BS with honors is awarded to students who, while meeting requirements for one of the mathematics degrees, also meet the following requirements: (1) a GPA of 3.25 or higher in mathematics courses and a 3.0 or higher overall; (2) no grade below C- and no grade of W in any mathematics course; (3) completion of at least one honors sequence (either MATH 20700-20800-20900 or 25700-25800-25900) with grades of B- or higher in each quarter; and (4) completion with a grade of B- or higher of at least five mathematics courses chosen from the list that follows so that at least one course comes from each group (i.e., algebra, analysis, and topology).
 No course may be used to satisfy both requirement (3) and requirement (4).
-If both honors sequence may be used for up to three of the five courses in requirement (4).
+If both honors sequences are taken, one sequence may be used for requirement (4).